Participating in a Clinical Trial

 If you are interested in a clinical trial, your veterinarian or a BBVCTO technician will explain the details of the trial and answer any questions you may have.
 Some clinical trials may involve a few extra steps beyond standard treatment, such as blood draws or a new medication.
 These steps will not cause you or your pet any inconvenience.

-The veterinarians and registered veterinary technicians in the BBVCTO work closely with faculty, staff, residents and interns at the Veterinary Medical Center, as well as participating veterinary clinics and veterinary colleges, to oversee clinical trials and ensure the highest standard of patient care.
+The veterinarians and registered veterinary technicians in the BBVCTO work closely with faculty, staff, residents, and interns at the Veterinary Medical Center, as well as participating veterinary clinics and veterinary colleges, to oversee clinical trials and ensure the highest standard of patient care.

 If you would like to schedule an appointment please call the Ohio State University Veterinary Medical Center at 614-292-3551.
 We continually strive to improve the care and treatment of animals, large and small.